ShadyEther/speed_reader/README.md

             "Increasing your speed means making your mind and body more alert, and therefore more likely to keep going strong for longer periods of time." <br> <br>

-By focussing one word at a time we can read more faster.. <br> <br>
+By focussing one word at a time we can read more faster..

 Trust me it works... <br> <br>